SanderMertens/flecs/docs/DesignWithFlecs.md

 On the other hand, if you are working with an existing framework or engine, you may not have the luxury of scheduling everything yourself.
 The engine may for example provide you with callbacks in which you need to do certain logic.
 Maybe you want to build your own threading system.
 In those situations it can make sense to take control of running systems yourself.

 Sometimes you may even not use systems at all, and just run queries.
-In this case you may want to disable the system addon (see the addsons section in the README).
+In this case you may want to disable the system addon (see the addons section in the README).
 Note that some Flecs features depend on systems, like the REST API and timers.

 ## Phases and Pipelines
 Phases and pipelines are the primitives that Flecs uses to order systems.
 A pipeline is a set of ordered phases.
 Systems can be assigned to those phases.
 When using phases and pipelines correctly, it allows you to write plug & play systems that are easy to reuse in different projects.